niplav/site/pg_solutions.md

 ![Graph for 2.5](./img/pg_solutions/p2.5.png)

-These are, in fact, two different graphs, but the approximation is good enough that it's not visible.
+These are, in fact, two different graphs, but the approximation is good enough that the difference between the two is not visible.

 ### Problem 2.7